jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 * Concerns *

-- Accurately completing an update to the LA Times collection
+- Accurately completing an update to the LA Times collection.
+Adding 589 new items from DLCS with status = pending.

 * CSV Statuses *